-Durham Tees Valley Airport Limited (DTVA)
+Teesside International Airport Limited (TIAL) (formerly Durham Tees Valley Airport Limited (DTVA))

-On 15 February 2019 the 89% shareholding of the company owned by Peel Investments (DTVA) Limited was acquired by Goosepool 2019 Limited.
-Goosepool 2019 Limited is a 75% subsidiary of Tees Valley Combined Authority.
-The Council holds 2.91% of the total shareholding in Goosepool 2019 Limited.
-For the year ended 31 March 2019, Durham Tees Valley Airport Limited made an operating loss of £5.725m (£1.994m for year ended 31 March 2018) and a loss of £4.291m after taxation (loss of £1.590m for the year ended 31 March 2018).
+89% shareholding of the Airport is owned by Goosepool 2019 Limited, who is in turn a 75% subsidiary of Tees Valley Combined Authority.
+The other 11% of the shares are held by the Tees Valley local authorities of which the Council holds 2.91% of the total shareholding in the airport.
+For the year ended 31 March 2020, Teesside International Airport Limited made an operating loss of £1.737m (£5.725m for year ended 31 March 2019) and a loss of £1.239m after taxation (loss of £4.291m for the year ended 31 March 2019).

-Further information regarding the Company's accounts can be obtained from its registered office at Cavendish House, Teesdale Business Park, Stockton on Tees, TS17 6QY.
+Further information regarding the Company's accounts can be obtained from Companies House or its registered office at Cavendish House, Teesdale Business Park, Stockton on Tees, TS17 6QY.